joeynor/CourseVisualizer/README.md

 ## How it works

 Basically, there is a folder called courses, with 7 specializations.
 Each specialization has its own folder.
 Each folder contains several course outlines in .docx format.
 The code will look into these folders for course files, and search for specific keywords, like Course Code, Course Title, and Prerequisites.
 Data of these keywords is used to generate a graphviz dot format file.
-This file can then be use to generate the graph as shown below.
+This file can then be use to generate the graph as shown above..

 ## How to run